BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > Note: an IAM principal can access an S3 object if
 > - The user IAM permissions ALLOW it OR the resource policy ALLOWS it.
-> - AND there’s no explicit DENY.
+> - AND there's no explicit DENY.

 the common thing to use is bucket policies, they have a similar structure as <cloud>IAM</cloud> policies